Please download the links below to see the AFBR manuscript template:

 Submission to AFBR proceeds totally online and authors will be guided stepwise through the creation and uploading of the manuscript files.
 As part of the manuscript, authors may choose to submit the manuscript as a single file to be used in the refereeing process.
 This can be a Word document (*.doc or *.docx), that can be used by referees to evaluate the manuscript.
 All figures, tables and supplementary data should be embedded and included in the main manuscript file.

 References list must be provided according to the APA references format (See manuscript template).
 Where applicable, author(s) name(s), year of publication, journal abbreviated title/book title, chapter title/article title, volume number/book chapter and the pagination must be present.
-Use of DOI is highly encouraged.
+The use of DOI is highly encouraged.

 There are no strict formatting requirements but all manuscripts must contain the essential elements needed to convey your manuscript, for example, the Title of the paper, Authors affiliation with Orcid and E-mail, Abstract, Keywords, JEL Classification codes, Introduction, Literature Review, Materials and Methods, Results, Discussion, Conclusions, Author Contributions, Institutional Review Board Statement, Funding, Acknowledgement, Informed Consent Statement, Data Availability Statement, Conflicts of Interest and References.